 In May 2021, the Board of Directors of the Company approved certain reorganization activities wherein certain assets and rights to the lease of various outlets previously owned and operated by the Company were transferred to FGI.
-The primary purpose of the reorganization activities is to integrate the operating activities of Fruitas brands to FGI, which will result in the economies of scale and efficiency of operations and more productive use of the assets.
+The outlets transferred to FGI included outlets for products under the following brands: Buko ni Fruitas, House of Desserts, Fruitas and Buko Loco (which is an FGI-owned brand).
+The primary purpose of the reorganization activities is for the Company and FGI to capitalize on the economies of scale and efficiency of operations and more productive use of the assets.
+FGI continued to operate the outlets until the end of its respective lease terms.
+The outlets' leases were renewed based on its sales performance.
 The obligations for rental deposits on leases were transferred to FGI through an assignment of lease agreement.